rickcr/rickcr.github.com/_posts/2012-11-13-zk_large_results.md

 Anyway, here is what I came up with.
 For now I'm just showing the relevant code.
 I think it'll make sense without a downloadable example.

-The plan was for this to become a nice walk-through tutorial/lesson.
-Hopefully I'll get around to it.
-In the meantime, I think many will be able to get a lot out of this sample application.
-If there are things wrong with it, please let me know by e-mail.
-If you are new to JSF (as I am at the moment), please ask general JSF/MyFaces questions on the MyFaces mailing list.
-Unfortunately, I don't have a lot of time right now to answer JSF/MyFaces specific questions, plus you are better off getting answers from those much more knowledgable than myself.

-*NOTE:* I illustate the below better, with more source code, here on my blog: <a href="http://reumann.blogspot.com/2013/05/zk-paginating-large-results-sets-in-zk.html">http://reumann.blogspot.com/2013/05/zk-paginating-large-results-sets-in-zk.html</a>.

 ##The View Model